cuongquangnam/MiniProjectCZ1003/README.md

 # MiniProjectCZ1003
-# This is to upload the codes for the course CZ1003
+# This is to upload the codes for final project of CZ1003